Nifoluwa/HNG/README.md

-This project is written as a submission for the HNG backend internship track (Stage 0).
+This project is written as a submission for the HNG backend internship track.
 See <https://hng.tech/internship> for more information about the internship and <https://hng.tech/hire/python-developers>
 for more about the stack used to develop this API